Foster Care

 While you don't need a complicated system, keeping basic notes about your expenses helps in several ways.

 A simple notebook or phone app can track your spending, making it easier to plan for future months.
-It also helps you notice if certain expenses are higher than expected.
+It also allows you to notice if certain expenses are higher than expected.
 This helps you adjust your planning or request additional support if needed.

-Remember, this money is meant to help you provide a nurturing environment for your child.
+Remember, this money is meant to help you provide a nurturing environment for the child in your care.
 If you're ever unsure whether something is covered, contact your caseworker.
 They will help you make the best decisions and ensure you have the support you need.

 Your role as a foster parent is incredibly important.
 The stipend is just one way Georgia supports you in providing the care these children need.
-Focus on using it to create positive experiences and meet your child's needs, and you'll be on the right track.
+Focus on using it to create positive experiences and meet the needs of the deserving child in your care, and you'll be on the right track.

 When do I receive my first stipend payment?

-After welcoming a child into your home, you'll typically receive your first payment within 45 days.
+After welcoming a child in foster care into your home, you'll typically receive your first payment within 45 days.

 Georgia uses a 30-day reimbursement system, which means payments are processed the month after you submit your invoice.
 Your caseworker can help you set up direct deposit and explain the exact timing for your situation.